jeanvegadev/jeanvegadev/README.md

-### Hi there, I'm Jean👋
+## Hi there, I'm Jean👋

 I am a software developer specializing in Backend.

-Languages and Tools:
+### Languages and Tools:

-  Backend:
-    - Python
-    - SQL
-    - Docker
-    - Kubernetes
+  - Backend: Python, SQL, Docker, Kubernetes

-  Frontend:
-    - Javascript
-    - HTML
-    - CSS
-    - Bootstrap
-    - Tailwind
+  - Frontend: Javascript, HTML, CSS, Bootstrap, Tailwind

-  Cloud:
-    - AWS
+  - Cloud: AWS

-  OS:
-    - Windows, Linux
+  - OS: Windows, Linux

 <!--
 **jeanvegadev/jeanvegadev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.